CWD News and Updates

 Fish and Wildlife Office Contacts

-See page 14 of the Alberta Guide to Hunting Regulations for a list of Fish and Wildlife offices in Alberta,
+See page 13 of the Alberta Guide to Hunting Regulations for a list of Fish and Wildlife offices in Alberta, including telephone numbers for each office.

 How to Fill Out CWD Identification Labels- 2016 (1 page, 1MB)